-For the year ended March 31, 2020, the Company has not recorded any impairment of receivables relating to amounts owed by related parties (March 31, 2019: INR Nil).
+For the year ended March 31, 2021, the Company has not recorded any impairment of receivables relating to amounts owed by related parties (March 31, 2020: INR Nil).
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.

-- (i) The Company has availed a long term loan from Landes Bank amounting of Rs.
-42.85 crores (March 31, 2019: Rs.
-42.47 crores) for which a corporate guarantee has been given by the holding company. - iii) The remuneration to the key managerial personnel does not include the provisions made for gratuity and compensated absences, as they are determined on an actuarial basis for the Company as a whole. - iv) The company's financial facilities from all lenders and fund based working capital facilities and non fund based working capital facilities are secured by personal guarantee of Mr. Girish Tanti. - v) The company had incorporated two subsidiaries namely Ataegina Forge Ltd and Hoenir Forge Ltd on May 31, 2017 and on June 05, 2017 respectively with paid up capital of Rs.200 divided into 20 equity shares of Rs.10 each in both companies.
-These companies were incorporated to carry out Independent Power Projects and the Company invested Rs.140 divided into 14 equity shares of Rs.10 each in both the subsidiaries.
-The company had applied to Registrar of Companies to strike off name of both the subsidiaries under Section 248 of the Companies Act, 2013 and accordingly name of these companies have been striked off in Registrar of Companies record on February 22, 2019.
+- ji) The Company has availed a long term loan from Landes Bank amounting of Rs.
+42.01 crores (March 31, 2020 : Rs.
+42.85 crores) for which a corporate guarantee has been given by the holding company. - iii) The remuneration to the key managerial personnel does not include the provisions made for gratuity and compensated absences, as they are determined on an actuarial basis for the Company as a whole. - iv) The company's financial facilities from all lenders and fund based working capital facilities and non fund based working capital facilities are secured by personal guarantee of Mr. Tulsi R. Tanti and Mr. Vinod Tanti.

-40 Fair value measurements
+41 Fair value measurements